shavit2310/BERT-Sentiment-Sentence-Embedding/README.md

 Faiss

-An efficient similarity search library.
+An efficient similarity search library. <br/>
-The faiss is not a necessary dependency for simcse package, if error pop-up, follow the troubleshooting instructions.
+The faiss is not a necessary dependency for simcse package, if error pop-up, follow the troubleshooting instructions.<br/>

 ## Script invocation